Skip to main content

 • Route: Devonport to Downtown

-The first of these vessels is expected to arrive in 2025 and the second in 2026.
-Passenger services will begin once vessel commissioning, sea trials, certifications and crew training are complete.
+The first ferry is expected to arrive in Auckland in late 2025 and the second in 2026.

 Ferry terminal upgrades